 HOW DO YOU SERVE YOUR PULLED PORK?

-I’ve got a great recipe her for a vegetarian baked bean dish.
-Stovetop Homemade Vegetarian Baked Beans will surely impress and works extremely well with the Vegetarian Pulled Pork.
-And, because I talked so much about coleslaw, here’s the recipe for the slaw you see in the photos.
-My Homestyle Creamy Coleslaw is good on anything, especially a pulled pork sandwich!
+I’ve got a great recipe here for a vegetarian baked bean dish.
+Stovetop Homemade Vegetarian Baked Beans will surely impress and work extremely well with the Vegetarian Pulled Pork.
 Enjoy!!

 Vegetarian Pulled Pork